opensearch-project/documentation-website/index.md

 # OpenSearch documentation

-This site contains the technical documentation for [OpenSearch](https://opensearch.org/), the search, analytics, and visualization suite with advanced security, alerting, SQL support, automated index management, deep performance analysis, and more.
+This site contains the technical documentation for [OpenSearch](https://opensearch.org/), the Apache 2.0-licensed search, analytics, and visualization suite with advanced security, alerting, SQL support, automated index management, deep performance analysis, and more.

 [Get started](#docker-quickstart){: .btn .btn-blue }